-In my home, we have six screens between two adults (two phones, two laptops, one iPad, and one TV) and our sixteen-month-old daughter has already figured out how to access the Spotify and YouTube app on our phones.
+In my home, we have six screens between two adults (two phones, two laptops, one iPad, and one TV), and our toddler has already figured out how to access the Spotify and YouTube app on our phones.

-I do not encourage early exposure, as research has shown that there is little gain in doing so, but as I admit this to you with a slight feeling of guilt, we are also facing the fact that technology is (indeed) all around us.
+I don’t encourage early exposure, but admittedly with a slight feeling of guilt, we are also facing the fact that technology is (indeed) all around us.

-“For children under the age of 2, technology use in early learning settings is discouraged.
-With families, technology can be used in active ways that promote relationship development, such as using video chatting software to talk to relatives, friends, and families whom they are not able to see on a regular basis.
+“For children under the age of two, technology use in early learning settings is discouraged.
+However, families can use technology in active ways that promote relationship development, such as using video chatting software to talk to relatives, friends, and families they cannot see regularly.
 Parents who are interested in using media with their children can start around 18 months with high-quality content, but should always co-view content and use technology with their children.”

 Each child, each family, classroom, and school is unique and should address tech use differently.
-First and foremost, one simple and effective way is to simply observe your child/student’s interest, what they are drawn to, what engages them, then make the decision that feels the most comfortable for you as a parent, teacher, or guardian.
-Lisa Guernsey, author of Screen Time: How Electronic Media—From Baby Videos to Educational Software—Affects Your Young Child, suggests referring to the Three C’s: the content, the context, when facilitating tech use:
+An effective option is to observe your child/student’s interest and what engages them.
+Then make the decision that feels the most comfortable for you as a parent, teacher, or guardian.
+Lisa Guernsey, author of Screen Time: How Electronic Media—From Baby Videos to Educational Software—Affects Your Young Child, suggests referring to the Three C’s when facilitating tech use:

 - Content—How does this help children learn, engage, express, imagine, or explore?